 Impact

-The Sanic‑Cors library, specifically versions 2.2.0 and earlier, contains an improper regular expression in the try_match() function.
-The regex uses re.match without an end‑anchor, allowing a string that starts with a trusted origin to be considered a match.
-An attacker can craft a domain name that begins with an approved origin string, thereby bypassing the CORS origin allowlist and gaining unauthorized access to cross‑origin requests for resources that require authentication.
-This vulnerability is a form of improper authorization, first identified as CWE‑285.
+The Sanic-Cors library, up to and including version 2.2.0, contains an improper regular expression inside the try_match() function in sanic_cors/core.py.
+The regex uses re.match without an end‑anchor, meaning any string that starts with a trusted origin string will be accepted as a match.
+This flaw allows an attacker to craft a domain name that prefixes an approved origin, thereby bypassing the CORS origin allowlist and gaining unauthorized access to cross‑origin requests for resources that require authentication.
+The deficiency is a form of improper authorization compounded by weaknesses in the authentication boundary (CWE‑346) and cryptographic token handling (CWE‑625).

 Affected Systems